opf/openproject/docs/system-admin-guide/integrations/README.md

 OpenProject offers a basic GitHub integration.
 You will find more information about the GitHub integration in our [GitHub integration guideline](./github-integration/).

-## Gitlab
+## GitLab

-There is a Gitlab plugin from the community.
+There is a GitLab plugin from the Community.
 You will find the README and the code [here](https://github.com/btey/openproject-gitlab-integration).
+We are currently working on integrating the plugin into the OpenProject core with [#23673](https://community.openproject.org/projects/openproject/work_packages/23673/activity).

 ## Jira